abrahambenaim/abrahambenaim.github.io/projects/project-2.md

 layout: project
 type: project
 image: images/vacay-square.png
-title: Vacay
+title: gowonder.io
-permalink: projects/vacay
+permalink: projects/gowonder
 # All dates must be YYYY-MM-DD format!
-date: 2015-12-15
+date: 2019-11-10
 labels:
-  - Javascript
+  - Python
-  - Meteor
+  - API
-  - MongoDB
+  - Pandas
   - GitHub
-summary: A responsive web application for travel planning that my team developed in ICS 415.
+summary: A responsive algorithm for travel planning developed specifically for multi-city flight searches.
 ---

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.
+gowonder.io is a Python based project created as a team effort for Data Analytics Class at University of Miami.
+The project objective was to allow users to search for the least expensive option when traveling to more than 2 cities on a single trip.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.
+gowonder.io was developed using python and Hipmunk.com API as a data source.
+Within two weeks, we created a beta model, that would generate the possible permutations for a three-destinations flight search and sort the result by price.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.

-Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>